enigma-io/boundless/packages/boundless-popover/README.md

 A popover is a type of [Dialog](./Dialog) that is meant to provide additional context to content (an "anchor") currently on-screen.
 Typically, a popover is spawned by interacting with the content it enriches and is dismissed by clicking or shifting focus to an alternate location.

-> The Boundless Team recommends reviewing the [Popover](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/ControlsView.html#//apple_ref/doc/uid/20000957-CH52-SW2) section of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `Popover` in your project.

 Alignment options for the popover are designed to mirror compass directions:

 ```